carla-simulator/imitation-learning/README.md

 Conditional Imitation Learning at CARLA
 ===============

-Repository to store conditional imitation learning based AI that runs on carla.
+Repository to store the conditional imitation learning based AI that runs on carla.

 Requirements